rzikm/master-thesis/README.md

 ## OpenSSL integration

 To function correctly, the implementation requires a custom branch of OpenSSL from Akamai https://github.com/akamai/openssl/tree/OpenSSL_1_1_1g-quic.
-The implementation tries to decect that a QUIC-supporting OpenSSL is present in the path.
-If not a mock implementation is used instead.
+This version of the library is expected to be in the PATH to be loaded by the application.

+The need for custom OpenSSL can be avoided by switching to a mock TLS implementation, see Configuration section later.

 The mock implementation can be used for trying the library locally, but interoperation with other QUIC implementations is possible only with the OpenSSL-based TLS.
 If you want to make sure your